Polyline Simplification under the Local Fr\'echet Distance has Almost-Quadratic Runtime in 2D: Local- Simplification Algorithm in Near-Quadratic Time

 \subsection{Outline}

-As all Imai-Iri based algorithms, we build the shortcut graph by traversing the given polyline $n$ times~-- starting once from each vertex~$p_i$ for $i \in \{1, \dots, n\}$ and determining all shortcuts starting at~$p_i$.
+As all Imai--Iri based algorithms, we build the shortcut graph by traversing the given polyline $n$ times~-- starting once from each vertex~$p_i$ for $i \in \{1, \dots, n\}$ and determining all shortcuts starting at~$p_i$.
 For each~$p_i$, we construct a wedge with a wavefront, whose properties are analyzed in more detail in \cref{sec:wavefront}.

 Next, we describe how to determine, for each vertex~$p_i$, the set of subsequent vertices to which $p_i$ has a valid shortcut.
 We traverse the polyline in order $p_{i+1}, p_{i+2}, \dots, p_n$.
 During this traversal, we maintain the wedge in which all valid shortcuts need to lie.
 This would, as in the algorithm by Chan and Chin~\cite{Chan1996}, suffice to assure that the \hau distance threshold is not violated (which is a lower bound for the \fre distance).
 To also not exceed the \fre distance threshold, we use the wavefront.
 As in the algorithm by Melkman and O'Rourke, the invariant maintained is that for a valid shortcut from $p_i$ to $p_j$ with $j > i$, the vertex $p_j$ has to be within the valid region of the wedge~$W_{i, j-1}$.
 In this case, we add the directed edge~$p_ip_j$ to the shortcut graph.